AI Cap-and-Trade: Efficiency Incentives for Accessibility and Sustainability: Call to Action: Cap-and-Trade for AI

 We surmise that an issue similar to carbon leakage (Section \ref{subsec:cap-and-trade}) would arise if free allocation of allowances is not implemented within the AI sector.
-AI companies would relocate to other locations in order to avoid the financial costs of purchasing FLOP allowances.
+AI companies would relocate in order to avoid the financial costs of purchasing FLOP allowances.
 We coin this phenomenon \textit{AI leakage}.
 To avoid AI leakage, our cap-and-trade system freely allocates allowances to mandated companies.

 \textbf{Fair Division via Benchmarking.} While allowances are free for all mandated companies, the number of allowances distributed to each company need not be equal.
 It would be unfair for a company like OpenAI, with hundreds of millions of existing users, to share the same number of AI Allowances as a newer, smaller company such as Harvey AI.
-Distributing a uniform number of allowances would likely cause companies to cap or cutback the number of users that they can service.
+Distributing a uniform number of allowances would likely cause companies to cap or cut back the number of users that they can service.
 Thus, uniform distribution artificially induces unnecessary economic harm, via revenue suppression, to leading AI companies.
 As detailed in Section \ref{subsec:cap-and-trade}, a benchmarking strategy can remedy this issue and reduce the risk of AI leakage.
-Instead of capping output levels, the output level in an AI AI cap-and-trade system would be the number of FLOPs each company uses (\textit{e.g.,} the EU uses a two year rolling average with 15\% adjustments \citep{EuropeanCommission2024}).
-In the case of AI, the benchmark can be the amount of Watts needed per FLOP.
+Instead of capping output levels, the output level in an AI cap-and-trade system would be the number of FLOPs each company uses (\textit{e.g.,} the EU uses a two-year rolling average with 15\% adjustments \citep{EuropeanCommission2024}).
+In the case of AI, the benchmark can be the amount of watts needed per FLOP.
 As companies are incentivized to become more efficient, the benchmark will naturally decrease year-over-year, thereby reducing the total number of FLOPs used.

-\textbf{AI Allowance Allocation.} Each company $i$ is provided a certain number of AI Allowances that they can use for FLOPs during AI inference, determined via Equation \eqref{eq:benchmarking}.
-Given a company $i$'s own FLOP-efficiency $E_i$ (\textit{i.e.,} Watts-per-FLOP), the amount of FLOPs they can use $F_i$ given their AI Allowances is effectively $F_i = A_i / E_i$.
+\textbf{AI Allowance Allocation.} Each company $i$ is provided a certain number of AI Allowances that it can use for FLOPs during AI inference, determined via Equation \eqref{eq:benchmarking}.
+Given a company $i$'s own FLOP-efficiency $E_i$ (\textit{i.e.,} watts-per-FLOP), the number of FLOPs it can use $F_i$ given their AI Allowances is effectively $F_i = A_i / E_i$.
 In the next section, we detail the courses of action for companies that have run out of AI Allowances or have a surplus of them.